 What is Demand Generation?

 Demand generation is a marketing technique designed to nurture a brand’s target market.
-The truth is that demand generation isn’t just one thing.
+The truth is that it isn’t just one thing.
 Rather, demand gen encompasses a whole set of B2B marketing agendas including:

 - Driving awareness to a brand